Sequential Detection of an Abrupt Change in a Random Sequence with Unknown Initial State: Change Detection under Unknown Initial State: Bayes Formulation

-Suppose for now that $n$ is fixed.
-To formulate a decision rule to select among the $2n$ possible hypotheses, we adopt a Bayesian framework based on selecting the hypothesis with minimum risk according to Bayesian $(2n)$-ary hypothesis testing.
-Under equally likely prior probabilities of change time, a traditional Bayesian hypothesis testing scheme minimizes the posterior risk associated with each of the $2n$ hypotheses.
-However, when an infinite-duration sequence is causally observed, the number of hypotheses grows with $n$, which results in increasing computational and memory resources.
-To alleviate this, a time-recursive version of Bayes risk computation testing is first formulated.
+Suppose for now that time $n$ is fixed.
+To formulate a decision rule to select among the $M(n)$ possible hypotheses, we adopt a Bayesian framework.
+Under equally likely prior probabilities of change time, the Bayesian test minimizes the posterior risk associated with each of the $M(n)$ hypotheses.
+However, when an infinite-duration sequence is causally observed, the number of hypotheses grows with $n$, which results in increasing computation and memory.
+To alleviate this, a time-recursive version of Bayes risk computation testing is required.